 Tourism

 A journey westward was the start of Havila Holding’s engagement in the tourism sector.
-Now, the company has interests in travel and tourism on land, at sea and in the air.
+Now, the company has interests in travel and tourism both on land and at sea.

 Opportunities materialised – and were seized.
 That was how Havila got involved in tourism, too.